appwoodoo/appwoodoo-android-sdk/README.md

 ## Try it out first

 You will find an example application in the 'Example' folder, which you can open and run with Eclipse.
-This app is for testing out AppWoodoo - simply register on the website, get an API key, and check what remote settings are available for your app.
+This app is for testing out Appwoodoo - simply register on the website, get an API key, and check what remote settings are available for your app.

    ![example app](Docs/example_app.png)